RotemNVS/matrix-rnc/README.md

 # matrix-rnc
-A Matrix App with a pure JavaScript &amp; CSS which will blow your mind
+A Matrix front end project with a pure JavaScript &amp; CSS which will blow your mind